 Does Travel Insurance for Argentina Cover COVID-19?

-Argentina requires travel insurance for all visitors which includes coverage for COVID-19-related hospitalization, quarantine, and transportation of individuals who may have contracted the virus.
+Argentina no longer requires travel insurance for visitors.
+Previously travelers needed coverage for COVID-19-related hospitalization, quarantine, and transportation of individuals who may have contracted the virus.

 Comprehensive travel insurance plans may also be able to include the following benefits:

 - Emergency medical coverage: Doctor visits and/or hospital stays in Argentina.